Facial nerve: Development

-The facial nerve is developmentally derived from the second pharyngeal arch, or branchial arch.
+The facial nerve is developmentally derived from the second pharyngeal arch.
 The second arch is called the hyoid arch because it contributes to the formation of the lesser horn and upper body of the hyoid bone (the rest of the hyoid is formed by the third arch).
 The facial nerve supplies motor and sensory innervation to the muscles formed by the second pharyngeal arch, including the muscles of facial expression, the posterior belly of the digastric, stylohyoid, and stapedius.
 The motor division of the facial nerve is derived from the basal plate of the embryonic pons, while the sensory division originates from the cranial neural crest.

 Although the anterior two thirds of the tongue are derived from the first pharyngeal arch, which gives rise to the trigeminal nerve, not all innervation of the tongue is supplied by it.
 The lingual branch of the mandibular division (V3) of the trigeminal nerve supplies non-taste sensation (pressure, heat, texture) to the anterior part of the tongue via general somatic afferent fibers.
 Nerve fibers for taste are supplied by the chorda tympani branch of the facial nerve via special visceral afferent fibers.

 Function

 Facial expression

 The main function of the facial nerve is motor control of all the muscles of facial expression.
-It also innervates the posterior belly of the digastric muscle, the stylohyoid muscle, and the stapedius muscle of the middle ear.
 These skeletal muscles are developed from the second pharyngeal arch.

-Facial sensation
+Facial sensation and taste

 In addition, the facial nerve receives taste sensations from the anterior two-thirds of the tongue via the chorda tympani.
 Taste sensation is sent to the gustatory portion (superior part) of the solitary nucleus.
-General sensation from the anterior two-thirds of tongue are supplied by afferent fibers of the third division of the fifth cranial nerve (CN V-3).
-These sensory (CN V3) and taste (VII) fibers travel together as the lingual nerve briefly before the chorda tympani leaves the lingual nerve to enter the tympanic cavity (middle ear) via the petrotympanic fissure.
+General sensation from the anterior two-thirds of tongue are supplied by afferent fibers of the third division of the mandibular nerve CN V3.
+These sensory CN V3 and taste (VII) fibers travel together as the lingual nerve briefly before the chorda tympani leaves the lingual nerve to enter the tympanic cavity (middle ear) via the petrotympanic fissure.
 It joins the rest of the facial nerve via the canaliculus for chorda tympani.
 The facial nerve then forms the geniculate ganglion, which contains the cell bodies of the taste fibers of chorda tympani and other taste and sensory pathways.
 From the geniculate ganglion, the taste fibers continue as the intermediate nerve which goes to the upper anterior quadrant of the fundus of the internal acoustic meatus along with the motor root of the facial nerve.
 The intermediate nerve reaches the posterior cranial fossa via the internal acoustic meatus before synapsing in the solitary nucleus.

 The facial nerve also supplies a small amount of afferent innervation to the oropharynx below the palatine tonsil.
-There is also a small amount of cutaneous sensation carried by the nervus intermedius from the skin in and around the auricle (outer ear).
+There is also a small amount of cutaneous sensation carried by the intermediate nerve from the skin in and around the auricle (outer ear).